anloro/angel_blog/_posts/2020-07-01-reviewprob.md

 **Continuous**: The output pertains to the real numbers.
 Taken the example of the class a possible continuous random variable would be the height of the students.

 ## Quick review on moments
 A moment is a specific quatitative measure of the shape of a function.
 This concept it is both used in mechanics and in statistics.
-If the function is a probability distribution the **moment of order n** of a random variable is defined by:
+If the function is a probability distribution the **moment of order n** of a random variable is defined by its expectation:

 | E[x<sup>n</sup>] = <span style= "font-size:20px;">&#8747;</span><sub style= "font-size:10px;">x=-&infin;</sub> <sup style= "font-size:10px; position: relative; bottom: 10px; right: 20px;">&infin;</sup>  x<sup>n</sup> p(x) dx